justineenyan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-a function that searches a string for any of a set of bytes. a function that locates a substring prints a chessboard
+a function that searches a string for any of a set of bytes. a function that locates a substring prints a chessboard the sum of the two diagonals of a square matrix of integers